imciflam/gh-viewer/README.md

 # gh-viewer
-popular github repos viewer using recoiljs
+a popular github repos viewer made with react+recoiljs